arckuk/arckuk-sauce/README.md

 ### Output:
 Show parameters which are the output of the Zwift session: speed, distance, time, elevation, as well as distance or time remaining in an event

+### Active Power Up:
+Shows the power up (Aero / Feather / Draft / Burrito etc) currently in use by the watched rider.
+Unfortunately there is no way to show the power up being held and available for the rider to use with information available to Sauce from Zwift.

 ## Installation
 Download the zip of this repository (Click the green !['<> Code ▾' button](https://github.com/arckuk/arckuk-sauce/assets/169094745/c67d7860-7401-4fd1-8b0c-b882763ccca4)